 If you are having a problem completing a 911 call using TTY, you can file a complaint with the FCC.
-There is no charge for filing a complaint.
-You can file your complaint using an online complaint form .
-You can also file your complaint with the FCC’s Consumer Center using the contact information provided in the For More Information section, below.
+You have multiple options for filing a complaint with the FCC:

 Federal Communications Commission

 Washington, DC 20554

 To request this article in an accessible format - braille, large print, Word or text document or audio - write or call us at the address or phone number above, or send an email to firstname.lastname@example.org